brunoterkaly/bot/README.md

 Bots are personal assistants.
 The best spots out there make you feel like a director, like someone who is getting help from an external entity.

-The use cases for bots is enormous.
-It is now possible to interact  verbally and direct the behavior of an external entity, doing such things as booking airline flights, searching for news on the Internet, and more.
+The use cases for bots are enormous.
+It is possible to interact verbally and direct the behavior of an external entity, doing such things as booking airline flights, searching for news on the Internet, and more.

 The bots you can be sophisticated and are able to perform multi-step operations.
 What makes these bots really compelling is that they can live outside the constraints of a single device and travel through the various systems you might have in place.